Program Specialist VI

 Initial Selection Criteria:

-No direct equivalents
+No direct military equivalent.

 HHS agencies use E-Verify.
 You must bring your I-9 documentation with you on your first day of work.